You Must Know The Basics First

 What good would it do if you were looking for auto repair shops and TV repair shops were listed for your review?
 Or if you were looking for ways to fight the common cold, and sites with information about cold climates was displayed?
 A waste of your time right?
 The words or phrase that is typed into the search engine’s “search box:” is called a “keyword”.
 We’ll be discussing the importance of these “keywords” in a coming Lesson.

-When it comes to search engine rankings, “content”, “relevance”, and third party “linking” are the KEY elements that get your website listed high..
+When it comes to search engine rankings, “content”, “relevance”, "social signals", and third party “linking” are the KEY elements that get your website listed high..
 The most important thing you should understand in regards to having your web site viewed by Internet searchers, is that you and other people with web sites are NOT the customers the search engines are catering to and are concerned about.
 The people who are doing the searches are their customers, because without those searchers, most of the search engines would not be in business.

 So, because Internet searchers are the REAL customers of the search engines, the search engines try their utmost to make sure that each searcher receives the best possible results they are looking for.
 That is why your website content, the relevance of that content to the search, and the third party links to your website, which are looked at as sort of “recommendations”, is vital to getting your site listed high in the search engine results.